Jolijar/Rook-3D-Printer/Readme.txt

 -Dual Extruder 	(In Work)
 -PCB Router	(In Work)

+Created NZR version (No Z Rod)
+It is still being tested but it uses the misumi rail to hold the axis instead of a smooth rod... this elimantates the smooth rods from the z axis as well as 2 LM8UU bearings...
+Initial tests are promising going to post a video as soon as I finish printing off the test axis...

 This is still a work in progress...
 Feel free to follow along at my blog...  http://printingdreams.blogspot.com/ or to contribute...